jackyhuynh/Linux_Shell/README.md

 ## Deployment

-Can be deploy to any embedded system without any problem.
-Can also make API or libary using this code.
+Can be deployed to any embedded system without any problem.
+Can also make an API or library using this code.

 ## Built With

 * [Microsoft Visual Studio](https://visualstudio.microsoft.com/downloads/) - The full-featured integrated development environment (IDE) for Android, iOS, Windows, web, and cloud.
 * [.NET](https://dotnet.microsoft.com/download/dotnet-framework) -  Free.
 Cross-platform.
-Open source.
-A developer platform for building Internet of Thing(IOT), Microservices, Desktop, Cloud, Mobile, Machine Learning, Web, Game.
+Open-source.
+A developer platform for building the Internet of Things (IoT), Microservices, Desktop, Cloud, Mobile, Machine Learning, Web, Game.

 ## Contributing